odeysseuss/numen/docs/matrix/03-BasicOperations.md

 - ***Parameters***
     - `mat1`: First matrix operand (minuend)
     - `mat2`: Second matrix operand (subtrahend)
-    - `mOut`: Output pointer
+    - `mOut`: A new matrix that is the result of element-wise subtraction of mat2 from mat1

 - ***Return Value***
-    - *A new matrix that is the result of element-wise subtraction of mat2 from mat1*
+    - `int`: Error code

 - ***Example***
 ```c